jazzsequence/Add-EDD-Meta-to-Search/README.md

 ### Manual Installation ###

-1. Upload the entire `/wds-pluginize-edd-search` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/add-edd-meta-to-search` directory to the `/wp-content/plugins/` directory.
-2. Activate WDS Pluginize Add EDD Meta to Search through the 'Plugins' menu in WordPress.
+2. Activate Add EDD Meta to Search through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##